Time-reversal symmetry breaking superconductivity in the presence of loop-current fluctuations

 \subsection{S1.
 The spontaneous ILC and IS-SC characterized in the Momentum Space}

-As sketched in Fig. 1 of the text, the ILC has two feasures: staggered interlayer currents between the bilayers and alternating source to drain currents within the bilayers.
-We also examine the latter by an intralayer source current order parameter, defined as:
+As sketched in Fig.~1 of the main text, the ILC exhibits two features: staggered interlayer currents between the bilayers and alternating intralayer source-to-drain currents within each layer.
+We also characterize the latter through an intralayer source-current order parameter, defined as:

-where the index ${\bf d}={\bf x}, {\bf y}$ is the direction vector of nearest neighbor sites.
-This order in the upper layer (\emph{c}) described by Eq.~\ref{sourCurrent} is equivalent to that in the lower layer (\emph{d}) contributed by $d_{\bf i}^\dagger$ and $d_{\bf i}$.
-The structure factor of this order is calculated in the same frame of that of the interlayer current (Eq.
-(4) in the text).
+where the index ${\bf d}={\bf x}, {\bf y}$ denotes the direction vectors to nearest-neighbor sites.
+This order in the upper layer (described by $c$-operators) is equivalent to that in the lower layer (described by $d$-operators).
+The structure factor of this order is calculated using the same framework as that of the interlayer current (Eq.~(4) in the main text).

-To identify the ILC, we measure the structure factors for both interlayer currents and intralayer source currents to capture the feature of ILC, as shown in Fig.~\ref{Fig_S1}.
-For the interlayer aspect, a highlighted staggered interlayer current is characterized by the wavevector $(\pi,\pi)$, as illustrated in Fig.~\ref{Fig_S1} (a).
-The staggered interlayer current order is strong and enhanced by $V$.
-Turning to the intralayer aspect, the maximal structure factor is located at the staggered momentum $(\pi, \pi)$, indicating the alternating source to drain currents --- the intralayer feature of ILC --- as shown in Fig.~\ref{Fig_S1} (b).
-Both the interlayer and intralayer current patterns induce a spontaneous ILC by breaking time-reversal and translational symmetries.
+To identify the ILCs, we measure the structure factors for both interlayer and intralayer source currents, as shown in Fig.~\ref{Fig_S1}.
+For the interlayer component, the staggered interlayer current order is characterized by the wavevector $(\pi,\pi)$, as illustrated in Fig.~\ref{Fig_S1}(a).
+This order is significantly enhanced by $V$.
+For the intralayer component, the structure factor peaks at $(\pi, \pi)$, indicating alternating source-to-drain currents---the intralayer feature of the ILCs---as shown in Fig.~\ref{Fig_S1}(b).
+Together, these interlayer and intralayer current patterns constitute the spontaneous ILC, breaking both time-reversal and translational symmetries.

-We find that the intralayer feature with alternating source to drain currents is always accompanied by the stronger staggered interlayer current order.
-Therefore, we utilize the staggered interlayer current order to equivalently characterize the ILC state, by default.
+We find that the intralayer source-to-drain currents are always accompanied by a superior staggered interlayer current order.
+Therefore, we employ the staggered interlayer current order as the representative descriptor of the ILC state, owing to its dominant contribution.

-Next, we discuss the doped signature for both interlayer current and pairing in the momentum space, as shown in Fig.~\ref{Fig_S2}.